it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * ​Requirement:
   The user must be asked for a confirmation before creating a new auction.
   * Conflict:
   The testTDD only works without the confirmation.
-Therefore the confirmation is disabled.
+Therefore the confirmation can be disabled.
   * Solution:
-  To enable confirmation toggle the variable in auction > views > CreateAuction > post() > ask_for_confirmation = True
+  To enable/disable confirmation toggle the variable in auction > views > CreateAuction > post() > ask_for_confirmation = True/False

 * UC6 & UC10
   * Requirement: